Data Centers in Syracuse

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited in Syracuse.
-Most traffic exchange occurs privately between carriers or is routed through major exchange points in New York City.
+Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
+Most interconnection is handled privately between carriers or routed through major exchange points in New York City and other Northeast hubs.

 Power Analysis

-Average Cost Of Power Industrial electricity rates average between $0.07–$0.09/kWh (USD), as of September 2025.
-This pricing is substantially lower than in the New York City metro, directly reducing operational expenses for high-density computing.
-The state's power mix includes significant contributions from nuclear and hydroelectric sources.
+Average Cost Of Power: Industrial electricity rates average between $0.07–$0.09/kWh, as of September 2025.
+This significant cost advantage makes Syracuse ideal for power-intensive computing.
+The energy mix includes substantial contributions from nuclear (~22%) and renewables (~26%), including hydropower, which helps stabilize pricing.

 Market Access, Business & Tax Climate

-Syracuse provides strategic access to the Northeastern United States and a supportive business environment for capital-intensive industries like data centers.
+Syracuse provides strategic access to the greater Northeast region, supported by a favorable business environment for technology infrastructure.

-Proximity To Key Business Districts Data centers in Syracuse serve local universities, healthcare systems, and a growing technology sector.
-The location offers low-latency connections for businesses throughout Upstate New York, from Albany to Buffalo.
+Proximity To Key Business Districts: Data centers in Syracuse serve local and regional enterprises, including major universities, healthcare systems, and advanced manufacturing firms.
+Proximity enables low-latency connections for these core regional economic drivers.

 Natural Disaster Risk